ibm-messaging/kafka-connect-mq-source/README.md

 mvn clean package
 ```

-Once built, the output is a single JAR called `target/kafka-connect-mq-source-1.0-SNAPSHOT-jar-with-dependencies.jar` which contains all of the required dependencies.
+Once built, the output is a single JAR called `target/kafka-connect-mq-source-<version>-jar-with-dependencies.jar` which contains all of the required dependencies.

 ## Running the connector

-**NOTE:** For a more detailed guide to running the connector see the [IBM Event Streams documentation](https://ibm.github.io/event-streams/connecting/mq/).
+For step-by-step instructions, see the following guides for running the connector:
+ - connecting to Apache Kafka [running locally](UsingMQWithKafkaConnect.md)
+ - connecting to an installation of [IBM Event Streams](https://ibm.github.io/event-streams/connecting/mq/source)

 To run the connector, you must have:
 * The JAR from building the connector
 * A properties file containing the configuration for the connector
-* Apache Kafka 1.0 or later, either standalone or included as part of an offering such as IBM Event Streams
+* Apache Kafka 2.0.0 or later, either standalone or included as part of an offering such as IBM Event Streams
 * IBM MQ v8 or later, or the IBM MQ on Cloud service

 The connector can be run in a Kafka Connect worker in either standalone (single process) or distributed mode.
 It's a good idea to start in standalone mode.

 You need two configuration files, one for the configuration that applies to all of the connectors such as the Kafka bootstrap servers, and another for the configuration specific to the MQ source connector such as the connection information for your queue manager.
 For the former, the Kafka distribution includes a file called `connect-standalone.properties` that you can use as a starting point.
 For the latter, you can use `config/mq-source.properties` in this repository.

-The connector connects to MQ using a client connection.
-You must provide the name of the queue manager, the connection name (one or more host/port pairs) and the channel name.
+The connector connects to MQ using either a client or a bindings connection.
+For a client connection, you must provide the name of the queue manager, the connection name (one or more host/port pairs) and the channel name.
 In addition, you can provide a user name and password if the queue manager is configured to require them for client connections.
 If you look at the supplied `config/mq-source.properties`, you'll see how to specify the configuration required.
+For a bindings connection, you must provide provide the name of the queue manager and also run the Kafka Connect worker on the same system as the queue manager.

 To run the connector in standalone mode from the directory into which you installed Apache Kafka, you use a command like this: